majguo/liberty-aad-oidc/README.md

 * Wait for Liberty to start and the application to deploy sucessfully (to stop the application and Liberty, simply press Control-C).

 ### Start the Application with Maven
-You can also get the application up and running using `mvn` command.
+You can also get the application up and running using the `mvn` command.
 * Open a console.
 Navigate to where you have this repository downloaded on your local machine.
 * Run `mvn clean package --file javaee-cafe/pom.xml`.
 * Execute the following command with required parameters (Windows PowerShell uses a slight variant):